-Indicators for Projects for Energy Efficiency Improvements in Industrial Enterprises (e.g., Township and Village Enterprises - TVEs) Projects are to reduce energy consumption in industrial processes, either directly by supporting industrial enterprises to implement a variety of measures such as efficient boilers/kilns/ovens, and energy auditing and management; or indirectly through support and promotion of energy service companies or similar entities carrying out similar activities and functions such as the Hongyuan Company (PTPMC) in the TVE project
+Indicators for Projects for Energy Efficiency Improvements in Industrial Enterprises (e.g., Township and Village Enterprises - TVEs)

+Projects are to reduce energy consumption in industrial processes, either directly by supporting industrial enterprises to implement a variety of measures such as efficient boilers/kilns/ovens, and energy auditing and management; or indirectly through support and promotion of energy service companies or similar entities carrying out similar activities and functions such as the Hongyuan Company (PTPMC) in the TVE project

-Seven Core Indicators Project Level Project Level Examples (for Direct Project Results) Programme/Macro Level (Country-Level) Measurement (Less rigorous than project level indicators) 1.
-Energy production or savings and installed capacities The electric capacity or capacity savings of the measures installed; the energy production or energy savings of measures installed; and/or the number of technologies/measures sold, financed, or directly installed through the project Annual or cumulative energy savings (e.g., MWh, or tce) from energy efficiency investments in industry (TVE sectors), either by TVEs or by energy service companies Electric power capacity (MW) or energy consumption (e.g., coal or coke) reduced through energy efficiency investments Amount of CO2 emission reduced, by enterprise, by sub-sector etc. Reduced consumption of energy (electric power, coal, coke etc.) per unit of output product (i.e., energy efficiency gain in percentage) Number (percent) of EE measures installed Number of EE projects (pilot and replication etc.) implemented and evaluated Briefly define the market scope for each specific EE production technology/equipment, production process, and/or engineering service in each sub-sector; as well as the relevance/meaning of the national markets Briefly establish national market baselines and relate trends to 2.
-Technology cost trajectories The costs of measures directly installed through the project Rates of return achieved from energy efficiency investments in industry Costs of conserved energy (e.g., cents/kWh, cents/tce) expected or targeted replication in project design
+, , Seven Core Project Level Project Level Examples (for Direct Project Results) Programme/Macro Level Indicators (Country-Level) Measurement (Less rigorous than project level indicators) 1.
+Energy production The electric capacity or 1.
+Annual or cumulative energy savings (e.g., MWh, or tce) from energy Briefly define the market scope or savings and capacity savings of the efficiency investments in industry (TVE sectors), either by TVEs or by for each specific EE production installed capacities measures installed; the energy service companies technology/equipment, energy production or 2.
+Electric power capacity (MW) or energy consumption (e.g., coal or production process, and/or energy savings of coke) reduced through energy efficiency investments engineering service in each measures installed; and/or 3.
+Amount of CO2 emission reduced, by enterprise, by sub-sector etc. sub-sector; as well as the the number of 4.
+Reduced consumption of energy (electric power, coal, coke etc.) per relevance/meaning of the technologies/measures unit of output product (i.e., energy efficiency gain in percentage) national markets sold, financed, or directly 5.
+Number (percent) of EE measures installed installed through the 6.
+Number of EE projects (pilot and replication etc.) implemented and Briefly establish national market project evaluated baselines and relate trends to 2.
+Technology cost The costs of measures 1.
+Rates of return achieved from energy efficiency investments in expected or targeted replication trajectories directly installed through industry in project design the project 2.
+Costs of conserved energy (e.g., cents/kWh, cents/tce)